Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 Energy expenditure during sedentary and physical activities

-Because of their higher body weight including a greater FFM, children and adolescents who are obese have higher daily EE, BMR and activity energy expenditure compared to non-obese subjects (2).
-However, obese children are known to spend less time in physical activities and more time in sedentary activities than their age-matched counterparts (18).
+Due to their higher body weight, including greater FFM, children and adolescents with obesity exhibit higher total daily TEE, BMR, and sedentary and physical activity energy expenditure compared to non-obese peers (2).
+However, obese children are known to engage in less physical activity and more sedentary behaviour than age-matched non-obese individuals (18).

-DEE in free-living conditions were 2.26 MJ higher in those who were obese compared to those who were non-obese (Fig. 3, P < 0.001).
-After adjustment for body composition, sleeping, sedentary activities and daily energy expenditures were not significantly different between obese and non-obese subjects, but energy expenditure associated with physical activities was 61 % lower in obese adolescents (P<0.001) in spite of the higher energy cost of physical activities.
-In fact, the obese adolescents spent 47 min×d-1 more at light physical activities (slow walking and housework) and 53 min×d-1 less at moderate physical activities (walking at a normal speed and recreational activities) than the non-obese subjects (22).
+In free-living conditions, DEE was 2.26 MJ higher in obese adolescents compared to non-obese adolescents (P < 0.001) (Fig. 3).
+After adjustment for body composition, EE during sleep, sedentary activities, and total daily EE were not significantly different between groups; however, energy expenditure associated with physical activities was 61% lower in obese adolescents (P < 0.001), despite the higher energy cost of such activities.
+In fact, obese adolescents spent 47 min·d⁻¹ more in light physical activities (slow walking and housework) and 53 min·d⁻¹ less in moderate physical activities (normal-speed walking and recreational activities) than non-obese subjects (22).

 Significant effects of obesity: *P < 0.05, ***P < 0.001.